-A Marina Bay Sands-style sky-pool connecting the rooftop of two proposed suburban apartment buildings is poised to become a major Melbourne landmark.
+A Marina Bay Sands-style sky-pool connecting two proposed apartment buildings is poised to become a suburban Melbourne landmark.

-Part of a five-building master-planned “resort” in Hawthorn East, the 25-metre suspended pool will capture city skyline vistas from its seventh-floor position and be surrounded by an observation deck, sundeck, sky-walk and market garden.
+Part of a five-building master-planned village in Hawthorn East, the 25-metre natatorium, surrounded by an observation deck, sky-walk and market garden, will capture city skyline vistas from its seventh-floor position.

-A resident-only hammock lounge, gym, yoga room, outdoor alfresco area and cycling workshop will also form part of the Hawthorn Park village, launched by Dahua Group Melbourne, a Shanghai-backed builder.
+A resident-only hammock lounge, gym, yoga room, outdoor alfresco area and cycling workshop also forms part of the village – Hawthorn Park – recently launched by Dahua Group Melbourne.

-The prominent development, speculated to be worth more than $280-million, will replace a collection of low rise commercial buildings covering 33-57 Camberwell Road, seven kilometres east of the CBD.
+The development, speculated to have an end value of more than $280-million, will replace a collection of low rise commercial buildings covering 33-57 Camberwell Road, seven kilometres east of the CBD (story continues below).

-Dahua was reported as buying the 5197 square metre site for $50 million two years ago from a consortium including the Victor Smorgon Group and the Kanat family, who are behind fashion brands Ted Baker and Flair.
+Dahua was reported as buying the 5197 square metre site for $50m two years ago from a consortium including the Victor Smorgon Group and the Kanat family, who are behind fashion brands Ted Baker in Australia, and Flair.

-Dahua’s proposal has been in the planning pipeline since the end of 2015.
-An approved permit has been amended a couple of times, including late last year when the number of apartments in the project was increased to 368.
+The developer’s proposal has been in planning since the end of 2015.
+An approved permit has been amended a couple of times, including late last year when the number of apartments was increased to 368.

-Hawthorn Park will also include 567 car park bays and ground floor retail space expected to include cafes and restaurants in its tenancy mix.
+Hawthorn Park will also include 567 car park bays and ground floor retail.